-- Access to the lesson-based Q&A area where you can ask for help if you need it, and where I’ll be happy to answer.
+- Access to our lesson-based Q&A area where you can ask for help if you need it, and where I’ll be happy to answer.
 Kind of like your own personal, virtual math tutor.

 3. How long do I have to subscribe for?

-We run subscriptions on a month-by-month basis, so if you only need the material for a month while you cram for exams, you can choose to cancel your subscription after that time period.
+We run subscriptions on a month-by-month basis, so if you only need our material for a month while you cram for exams, you can choose to cancel your subscription after that time period.